cansuaksu/ms_thesis_additional_scripts/README.md

     3. Code groups the means of clipped rasters into each month for 30 years of data, and obtain the average of these means

    For this study, this process is done for total precipitation, 2 m temperature and snow depth ERA5 Land Monthly reanalysis data.

+  For any questions, please feel free to reach out to me.